The Reputations of ski resorts

 LHM Conseil is an independent market research company specializing in mountain tourism and leisure.
 We are currently based in Chambéry, France, but have international roots.

 In October of 2016 we set out to obtain the most accurate picture possible of the British winter sports market, focusing in particular on its size, its structure and the behaviour of British skiers.
 To this end, we conducted two surveys, one in October 2016 and another in October 2017, which we supplemented with data from other sources.
-The results presented here are taken from this data.
+The results and ranking of ski resorts presented here are taken from this data.

 For more information about the results, method used and survey conditions, contact :